StreakYC/page-parser-tree/README.md

 This is mainly intended for use in development with hot module replacement to allow live-editing of the options within a running page.

-Currently this method empties out the `tree` TagTree as if all elements were removed, and then the Watchers and Finders specified in the new options are started from scratch.
+Currently this method has some limitations:
+* The `tree` TagTree will be emptied out as if all elements were removed from the page, and then the Watchers and Finders specified in the new options are started from scratch.
+* An error will be thrown if the set of tags or any of their ownedBy lists change.

 ### PageParserTreeOptions